Dieterbe/dieterblog/content/post/restoring-accidental-git-force-push-overwrite-on-github-if-dont-have-needed-commits-locally.md

  - [deleted]         recover
 ```

 And that was that...
-I don't forsee many people being in this same situation (where you don't have anyone who can do the force push again, but you do know somehow what the full commit hash was supposed to be), but if you are, this should help you out.
+If you're ever in this situation and you don't have anyone who can do the force push again, this should help you out.